MitulAgg/CHAT/README.md

 📦 Installation & Setup

+Follow these steps to get both the backend and frontend up and running:

-Clone the repository
+1. Clone the Repository

 git clone https://github.com/MitulAgg/CHAT.git
 cd CHAT

+2. Backend Setup

+Navigate to the backend directory

+cd backend

 Create & activate a virtual environment

 python -m venv venv
+# On macOS/Linux
-source venv/bin/activate   # Unix
+source venv/bin/activate

+# On Windows (PowerShell)
+.\venv\Scripts\Activate.ps1

-venv\\Scripts\\activate  # Windows
+# On Windows (cmd)
+.\venv\Scripts\activate.bat

-Install dependencies
+Install Python dependencies

 pip install --upgrade pip
 pip install -r requirements.txt

+Configure environment variables

-Set environment variables Create a .env file in the project root:
+Create a .env file in the backend folder (if not already present):

 GOOGLE_API_KEY=your_google_api_key_here

-Run the application
+Start the FastAPI server

 uvicorn app.main:app --reload

-The API will be available at http://127.0.0.1:8000
+The backend API will be available at http://127.0.0.1:8000.

+3. Frontend Setup

+Navigate to the frontend directory

+cd ../frontend

+Install Node.js dependencies

+npm install

+Start the React application

+npm start

+The frontend will spin up on http://localhost:3000 by default and proxy API requests to the backend.

+🎉 Usage

+With both servers running, open your browser at http://localhost:3000.

+Interact with the chat UI to create sessions and send messages.

+Happy chatting!